 The program can function as a server with which to create a structure set for each patient image that appears in a monitored folder designated by the user.
 The program also may create structure templates to be assigned to patients within the TPS.

 If set up as a server, the program will loop through each of the monitored paths defined within each template.
 A file system watcher monitors for file changes at each path, waiting a period of time between each change to ensure all files are uploaded before the process begins.
+This is performed since DICOM images are often uploaded to a server after acquisition on the CT.
+The upload process can take time, depending on the size of the scan and latency of the network.
+This file system watcher ensures the entire DICOM dataset is present before an RT structure is generated.

-If the DICOM images are consistently placed within the same folder the users can also define values within the Series Description or Study Description DICOM files are internally separated based on the series instance UID.
+If the DICOM images are consistently placed within the same folder (server location post acquisition where all acquired images are deposited), the users can define values within the Series Description or Study Description to indicate which template should be run automatically.
+For example, including the tag ‘Breast_CW’ in the Series Description during acquisition could ping the program to automatically create the ‘Breast_CW’ template.

+DICOM files are internally separated based on the series instance UID.
 This ensures that a unique RT structure file will be made, even if multiple scans are placed within the same folder.
 For each unique series instance UID, a new RT-Structure file is created with the form ‘{Structure template name}_{UID}.dcm’.
 The generated structure file will correctly update the necessary frame of reference UID and SOP Instance UID for the associated images, as well as study time, study date, accession number, referring physician name, study description, patient name, patient ID, patient birthdate, patient sex, study instance UID, and study description.

 If the user instead wishes to create a dummy patient and load RT Structure files to save as templates they can select the ‘Create folder with loadable RTs’.
 This will create a folder with a previously anonymized four-slice CT and generate the available structure templates as described above.
 The user may also create a series of loadable XML files by selecting the ‘Create folder with loadable Varian Xmls’.
 Generated .xml files follow the 2001 xmlscheme instance version 1.2.
 The default .xml file is present within our GitHub page named ‘Structure Template.xml’.
 By default the program will attempt to find the current Varian directory of .xml files, allowing for easy uploading.